Skip to main content

 exporters: [ otlp/log ]

-• If there are no errors your logs will be exported and visible on the SigNoz UI.
+After running the collector, if there are no errors your logs will be exported and will be visible in SigNoz.